First visit to Cornwall?

 Constantine

-Harlyn Bay is a beautiful and spacious beach popular with families and surfers.
-Dogs are allowed on the beach all year around and there are life guard services in the summer and a large car park
+Harlyn Bay is a beautiful and spacious beach half a mile long popular with families and surfers.
+Dogs are allowed on the beach all year around and there are life guard services in the summer and a large car park as well as hot food cafe and a great Surf School.

 Rock